Surfin' U.S.A.: Composition

-Additionally, Surfin’ U.S.A uses a recognizable steady, upbeat drum tempo seen in many Surf Rock songs that seems to “drive” the music forward.
-The Beach Boys popularized this unique drum style, and is reminiscent of “a locomotive getting up to speed”.
+Additionally, "Surfin’ U.S.A." uses a recognizable steady, upbeat drum tempo seen in many surf rock songs that seems to “drive” the music forward.
+The Beach Boys popularized this staccato drum style, and is reminiscent of “a locomotive getting up to speed”.
 This technique was seen earlier in Jan & Dean’s 1963 hit “Surf City”, which was the first Surf song to achieve the number one position on the Billboard Hot 100.

 Authorship

 When the single was released in 1963, the record only listed Brian Wilson as the composer although the song was published by Arc Music, Chuck Berry's publisher.
 Later releases, beginning with Best of The Beach Boys in 1966, listed Chuck Berry as the songwriter.
 Later releases list both writers although the copyright has always been owned, since 1963, by Arc Music.
 Under pressure from Berry's publisher, the Wilsons’ father and manager, Murry Wilson, had given the copyright, including Brian Wilson's lyrics, to Arc Music prior to the release of the single.

 Despite tensions with Berry at the time, Carl Wilson said the Beach Boys "ran into Chuck Berry in Copenhagen and he told us he loves 'Surfin' U.S.A.'."

-In 2015, Mike Love stated that "Surfin' U.S.A." was one of many Beach Boys songs he helped write but for which he did not receive credit.
+In 2015, Mike Love stated that "Surfin' U.S.A." was one of the Beach Boys songs he helped write but for which he did not receive credit.
+However, it has been difficult to quantify his contribution, as Love has in the past claimed that contributing 2-3 words to a song represents a songwriting credit.
 Love claimed he wrote the lyrics to the song but was not able to be credited in his successful lawsuit against Wilson and Almo/Irving Music in 1994 because the copyright was owned by Arc Music.
-In a 1974 radio interview, Brian said "When we first got going, Mike was a Chuck Berry fan, so ... he and I turned the lyrics into a surfing song."
+In a 1974 radio interview, Brian said "When we first got going, Mike was a Chuck Berry fan, so ... he and I turned the lyrics into a surfing song.".